spencerbeggs/aws-serverless-express-edge/README.md

 exports.handler = (event, context) => awsServerlessExpress.proxy(server, event, context)
 ```

-[Package and create your Lambda function](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-create-deployment-pkg.html), in `us-east-1`, then link it to a CloudFront distribution as an `Origin Request`.
+[Package and create your Lambda function](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-create-deployment-pkg.html), deploy the function in `us-east-1`, then link it to a CloudFront distribution as an `Origin Request`.

+:warning: It is strongly recommended to serve assets from another distribution.

 ## Quick Start/Example